jcberger0919/Learning-GitHub/README.md

 ## What you can find here

 **Thesis statement guide**: Working on a research paper?
 Check out this resource for help crafting a clear thesis statement.
+**Powerpoint on résumé writing**: Working on a résumé?
+Check out the powerpoint for help writing and learning about résumés.

 ## How you can get in touch